 Surge brakes work just like hydraulic brakes installed in a car.
 The brakes activate automatically according to the momentum of the trailer.

-Compared to car brakes, instead of a brake pedal powering a pump, surge brakes use a unique sliding hitch assembly.
+Compared to car brakes, surge brakes use a unique sliding hitch assembly instead of a brake pedal powering a pump.
 Another name for this special hitch sliding assembly is a surge brake actuator.

 The master cylinder inside the sliding hitch operates automatically according to the trailer’s momentum and weight in a trailer.

-For more information on travel trailers, check out our take on 10 Best Travel Trailers with Murphy Bed and Slide Out.
+For more information on travel trailers, check out our take on 10 Best Travel Trailers with Murphy Beds and Slide Out.

 Boat trailers need to be submerged whenever a boat is launched or retrieved.

-Other than that, surge brakes also require little to no technical knowledge of brakes to operate and work well even in extreme cold and wet conditions.
+Surge brakes also require little to no technical knowledge of brakes to operate and work well, even in icy and wet conditions.

 The Application of Surf Brakes

-Imagine your truck and trailer along a road at a speed of 50 miles per hour.
+Imagine your truck and trailer along a road at 50 miles per hour.
 The power from your vehicle is pulling along the trailer, and both are moving at the same rate.

 However, when you apply your brakes, the exact opposite occurs.
 The truck slows down and no longer pushes the trailer.
-Instead, it is now the trailer that uses force on your vehicle and is trying to move it forward.
+Instead, the trailer now uses force on your vehicle and is trying to move it forward.

-Let us continue the same scenario forward with a trailer that has surge brakes installed.
+Let us continue the same scenario with a trailer with installed surge brakes.

-In other words, you can say that the harder you brake your primary vehicle, the harder the surge brakes present in the trailer boat will take effect.
+In other words, you can say that the harder you brake your primary vehicle, the more complex the surge brakes present in the trailer boat will take effect.

 How do Surge Brakes Implement Emergency Breakaway Systems?